espressif/esptool/README.md

 Power stability problems may also cause this (see [Insufficient Power](#insufficient-power).)

-### write_flash succeeds but ESP8266 doesn't run
+### write_flash succeeds but program doesn't run

 If esptool.py can flash your module with `write_flash` but your program doesn't run, try the following:

 #### Wrong Flash Mode

-Some ESP8266 modules only support the `dio` flash mode.
-Writing to flash with `qio` mode will succeed but the ESP8266 can't read it back to run - so nothing happens on boot.
+Some devices only support the `dio` flash mode.
+Writing to flash with `qio` mode will succeed but the chip can't read the flash back to run - so nothing happens on boot.
 Try passing the `-fm dio` option to write_flash.

 #### Insufficient Power

-The 3.3V power supply for the ESP8266 has to supply large amounts of current (up to 70mA continuous, 200-300mA peak).
+The 3.3V power supply for the ESP8266 and ESP32 has to supply large amounts of current (up to 70mA continuous, 200-300mA peak, slightly higher for ESP32).
 You also need sufficient capacitance on the power circuit to meet large spikes of power demand.

 If you're using a premade development board or module then the built-in power regulator is usually good enough, provided the input power supply is adequate.